AhmedSakrr/jupiter/README.md

 > internet relay chat botnet for efnet

 ## Information
 Jupiter will create a botnet by connecting a defined number of clones to every EFNet server.
-A single host could potentially create over 30 clones.
+A single host could potentially create over 80 clones without suspicion.
 It is meant to monitor/jupe/hold nicks & be controlled to do just about anything.

+For example, at the time of writing this, there are 14 active EFNet servers.
+With 3 clones per-server on IPv4 connections, plus another 3 clones per-server on IPv6 connections, thats 6 clones per-server, equating to 84 total clones...all from a single machine.
+Run this bot on multiple machines, you get the point.

 The bot is designed to be very minimal, secure, & trustless by nature.
 This means anyone can run a copy of your script on their server to help build your botnet.